Codenetz/codew/README.md

 ## **Async/await**

-In order to keep the code simple & readable the framework is written with `async` and `await` Promise-based approach.
+In order to keep the code simple & readable everything is written with `async` and `await` Promise-based approach.

 ## **Modules**